-This is a Bowl.
+This is a bowl.
 It was company: Biloxi Art Pottery and ceramist: George E. Ohr.
-It is dated 1893–1909 and we acquired it in 1984.
+We acquired it in 1984.
 Its medium is painted and glazed earthenware.
 It is a part of the Product Design and Decorative Arts department.

 The self-styled “mad potter of Biloxi,” Ohr is known for his ability to create very thin-walled vessels on the potter’s wheel and his creative techniques for distorting their shapes.
 This bowl exemplifies these techniques, as the thin form has been crumpled and twisted into a free-form, organic object.
 The mottled interior and exterior add to the organic nature of this bowl, creating a unique total aesthetic.